improving-minnesota/react-workshop/labs/lab-04-flux.md

 ```

-- Our DBA is extremely risk-intollerant so we are not allowed to actually DELETE a record from the database.
-We are only allowed to set a deleted flag so that a record can be restored easily.
-She has a periodic job that removes 'deleted' records and cleans up the data.
+- Our DBA is extremely risk-intollerant, so we are not allowed to actually DELETE a record from the database.
+We are only allowed to set a deleted flag so the record can be restored easily.
+Our DBA has a periodic job that removes 'deleted' records and cleans up the data.

-- So instead of using an HTTP DELETE request, we set the flag and perform an updat:
+- So, instead of using an HTTP DELETE request, we set the deleted flag and perform an update:

 ```javascript
 remove: function (payload) {